retypeapp/retype/project_configuration.md

 After making a change to the `retype.json`, you should run `retype build` to generate a :sparkles: sparkly :sparkles: fresh new build of the project.
 :::

 The `retype.json` file is actually optional (not required), but is recommended as you will almost certainly want to customize some options, so adding a `retype.json` is a good first step.
-See below for a full list of [Options](#options).
+See below for a full list of [options](#options).

 Running the command `retype init` will create a default `retype.json` file.
 The following sample demonstrates a common set of configuration options and everything can be customized to your requirements.